Dirty Words Trump Dirty Deeds for the Next SCOTUS Pick

 "Missed you at the Michigan Black Summit @haleyformi," El-Sayed wrote on Instagram.

-While Mallory McMorrow and Abdul El-Sayed crisscross Michigan, meeting voters face-to-face and making their case, Haley Stevens’ absence has become its own campaign issue.
+While Mallory McMorrow and Abdul El-Sayed crisscross Michigan, meeting voters face-to-face and making their cases, Haley Stevens’ absence has become an issue in its own right.
 In a primary where enthusiasm, turnout, and trust will matter, voters should be reminded that Stevens has broken her campaign promises.
 If those voters are expecting accessibility from their next senator, they may decide that the candidates showing up now are the ones most likely to show up later.

 Advertisement